John Huston: 1952–1966: HUAC period

-Huston took producing, writing, and directing credits for his next two films: Moulin Rouge (1952); and Beat the Devil (1953).
+Huston took producing, writing, and directing credits for his next two films: Moulin Rouge (1952); and Beat the Devil (1953); both of these were financed by the Woolf brothers for whom Huston had made African Queen.
 Moby Dick (1956), however, was written by Ray Bradbury, although Huston had his name added to the screenplay credit after the completion of the project.
 Although Huston had personally hired Bradbury to adapt Herman Melville's novel into a screenplay, Bradbury and Huston did not get along during pre-production.
 Bradbury later dramatized their relationship in the short story "Banshee".
 When this was adapted as an episode of The Ray Bradbury Theater, Peter O'Toole played the role based on John Huston.
 Bradbury wrote more poems, essays, and stories on his time in Ireland, but was reluctant to write a book because he did not want to gossip about Huston.
 It was not until after he read Katharine Hepburn's memoir, The Making of the African Queen, that he decided that he could write "a book which is fair, which presents the Huston that I loved along with the one that I began to fear on occasion."
 He published Green Shadows, White Whale, a novel about his time in Ireland with Huston, almost 40 years after he wrote the screenplay for Moby Dick.